questionmark/qm-oap-docs/src/authoringodata/topic.rst

     ..  od:prop::   ModifiedDateTime  Edm.String

-        The date and time (in UTC) when the Question was last modified.
+        The date and time (in UTC) when the Topic was last modified.
-        This revision time refers only to the base language.
-        Modifications to any translations are represented in the related :od:prop:`QuestionQMLs` entities.

     ..  od:prop::   Editor  Edm.String

-        The user name of the user that last modified the question.
+        The user name of the user that last modified the Topic.
         Again, this refers to the base language and not any translations.

+    ..  od:prop::   IsDeleted  Edm.Boolean
+        :notnull:

+        A boolean set to True if the Topic has been *archived*.
+In versions prior to 2021.05 this action was referred to as deletion (though such Topics are still available through the API and from 2021.05 can be restored in the user interface too).

     ..  od:prop::   QuestionRevisions  QuestionRevision
         :collection: